aburow/ups2mqtt-db/README.md

 ## Why use this?

-Many UPS systems expose data via USB, SNMP, or vendor-specific tools, but:
+Many UPS systems expose data via SNMP, or vendor-specific tools, but:

 - they don’t integrate cleanly with Home Assistant
 - they lack real-time automation hooks